fabiomattei/live-edit/README.md

 ### USAGES

-If you run a webserver and point your browser to index.html you can see a number of examples.
+If you run a web-server and point your browser to index.html you can see a number of examples.